Visual perception

 Visual perception is the ability to detect light and use it to form an image of the surrounding environment.
 Photodetection without image formation is classified as light sensing.
 In most vertebrates, visual perception can be enabled by photopic vision (daytime vision) or scotopic vision (night vision), with most vertebrates having both.
 Visual perception detects light (photons) in the visible spectrum reflected by objects in the environment or emitted by light sources.
 The visible range of light is defined by what is readily perceptible to humans, though the visual perception of non-humans often extends beyond the visual spectrum.
 The resulting perception is also known as vision, sight, or eyesight (adjectives visual, optical, and ocular, respectively).
 The various physiological components involved in vision are referred to collectively as the visual system, and are the focus of much research in linguistics, psychology, cognitive science, neuroscience, and molecular biology, collectively referred to as vision science.

+Visual perception is an active process in which the brain interprets and organizes sensory information rather than simply recording visual input.
+Perception is influenced by factors such as prior knowledge, expectations, and contextual information, allowing the visual system to construct meaningful representations of the surrounding environment.

+Visual perception involves not only what we see but also how our brain process information, which is also adaptive and influenced by both lifelong experience and changing cognitive capacities.